Geetendra1/full-stack-take-home-assignment/README.md

 ### Tech
 ---
+**required tech for this assignment**
-frontend -> React.js
+- frontend -> React.js
-backend -> Node.js
+- backend -> Node.js
-database -> mongodb (optional) free to use any db chart librabry -> Echarts (optional)  free to use any charting library
+- database -> mongodb (optional) free to use any db
+- chart librabry -> Echarts (optional) free to use any charting library
+- testing -> Jest (optional) free to use any testing library
+- state management -> Reflux